Introduction to issues

-Because tasks are more complex than to do items, you can assign them to different users.
+Because issues are more complex than to do items, you can assign them to different users.
 Or the user, who works on the issue, might assign it to his colleague for review.

 You can also set a deadline for the issue.
 This is super handy if you need something done fast or if you want to communicate that something is not so important and only needs to be completed to a very late date.

-To delete a task, simply click on the “x” at the top right corner of the task card.
-But be aware: Deleting a task will also delete all associated comments and file attachments.
+To delete a issue, simply click on the “x” at the top right corner of the task card.
+But be aware: Deleting a task will also delete all associated comments.

 If you have a bigger project, you will also have a big pile of issues to be resolved.
 That can make it hard keeping track.
 That’s what the kanban board is for.
-You can activate the board by chosing it from the view popup below the project menu on the task overview page.
-Three rows will appears labeled as “To Do”, “Review” and “Done” (you can change those labels in the backend).
+You can activate the board by choosing it from the view popup below the project menu on the task overview page.
+Three rows will appears labeled as “To Do”, “Review” and “Done”.
 By default, all tasks will be within the first row “To Do”.
-Let’s say you have a task assigned to you.
-After you completed the task, you can re-assign it to you colleague who needs to check the result.
+Let’s say you have an issue assigned to you.
+After you completed the issue, you can re-assign it to you colleague who needs to check the result.
 After doing that you move the task card from the first row into the second called “Review”.
 Now everyone in the team can see that this task has been worked on and that it is now in “review” mode.
 This simple but effective way of organizing your work can save you hundreds of emails and chats.
 Everyone knows exactly what he has to do next and where to find the information necessary.
 Be aware to always re-assign the task to the person responsible for review.
 This will make it easy for everyone to figure out what has to be done next.